> Are Potatoes Gluten Free?

 Are Potatoes Gluten Free?

-One of the challenges with gluten free diets, or any “healthy” diet, is finding tasty, nutritious ways to meet carbohydrate needs.
+One of the challenges with gluten-free diets, or any “healthy” diet, is finding tasty, nutritious ways to meet carbohydrate needs.

-In their natural form, potatoes are gluten free.
-They’re also quite high in nutrients, as you’ll see under ‘Potatoes & Health’ later in this post.
+In their natural form, potatoes are gluten-free.
+They’re also high in nutrients as you’ll learn in the Potatoes & Health section of this post.

 The gluten free potato flour below gets good reviews, and it’s a good price via Amazon, below.
-Click to view.
+Click to view:

-Why You Should Be Careful When Buying Potato Containing Foods
+Be Careful When Buying Potato Containing Foods

-Remember, if in doubt about the gluten free status of any product, contact the manufacturer directly to verify.
+Remember, if in doubt about the gluten-free status of any product, contact the manufacturer directly to verify.

 Good Inexpensive Potato Tools

-Below is my favorite vegetable peeler.
+Below is my favourite vegetable peeler.

-I also like the potato masher below (and low prices via the links in this post):
+I also like the potato masher below:

-best potato masher
+Best potato masher